simonw/datasette-publish-vercel/README.md

 * `--no-prod` deploys to the project without updating the "production" URL alias to point to that new deployment.
 Without that option all deploys go directly to production.
 * `--debug` enables the Now CLI debug output
-* `--token` allows you to pass a Now authentication token, rather than needing to first run `now login' to configure the tool
+* `--token` allows you to pass a Now authentication token, rather than needing to first run `now login` to configure the tool

 ### Full help